cool-guy-awesome/cool-guy-awesome/README.md

 ## Hi there 👋
-- 🔭 I’m currently working on Let's Chat
+- 🔭 I’m currently working on Let's Chat (well i dont develop it but i help the dev sometimes)
 - 🌱 I’m currently learning C and its flavors
 - 🤔 I’m looking for help with not breaking stuff
 - 📫 How to reach me: @coolguy_63868 on discord, or send me a GitHub Issue